DKwakye/postgis_setup/README.md

 ## Steps
 1. Clone the repo
 2. Navigate into the repo.
-Feel free to customise the environment variables
+Feel free to customise the yml
 3. Run **docker compose up -d**